ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/licensing.md

 ## Section summary

 Since now we have used the **"Trial"** edition of My Tested ASP.NET Core MVC.
-It was working fine but we have reached its limitations while still having a lot of tests to write for our web application.
+It was working fine, but we have reached its limitations while still having a lot of tests to write for our web application.
 After providing a license code in the test project, we are now able to successfully assert with the fully-featured and unlimited **"Community"** edition.
-Now let's get back to the code and test some [Attributes](/tutorial/attributes/html)!
+Now let's get back to the code and test some [Attributes](/tutorial/attributes.html)!